Family of road rage victim speaks out, believes shooting was racially motivated - NewsBreak

 Family of road rage victim speaks out, believes shooting was racially motivated

-CHEROKEE COUNTY, Ga. — The family of a 25-year-old man shot multiple times during a road-rage incident spoke exclusively to Channel 2′s Ashli Lincoln.
+The family of a 25-year-old man shot multiple times during a road-rage incident spoke exclusively to WSBs Ashli Lincoln.

 Jason Daxon is a father and a fiance.
 He was shot by 61-year-old Wade McEwan in Acworth at the intersection of Highway 92 and Woodstock Road.